prometheus/docs/content/docs/instrumenting/writing_exporters.md

 quantiles.
 Histograms are rare, if you come across one remember that the exposition format exposes cumulative values.

-Often it won’t be obvious what the type of a metric is, especially if you’re automatically processing a set of metrics, use `UNTYPED` in that case.
+Often it won’t be obvious what the type of metric is, especially if you’re automatically processing a set of metrics, use `UNTYPED` in that case.
 In general `UNTYPED` is a safe default.